Safer West Mercia Plan

 The PCC has identified a suite of performance metrics to monitor progress against the commitments in the Safer West Mercia Plan.
-The metrics are available to view here.
+The performance metrics are available to view here.
 Existing performance products, including the West Mercia Police Quarterly Performance Report will be used to report against the agreed metrics.
 The force’s Quarterly Performance Reports are available to view here.

 PCC’s are required to produce a Police and Crime Plan within the financial year of their election.
 Performance reports linked to the PCC’s plan are produced for West Mercia’s Police and Crime Panel to scrutinise.
-These reports are available to view here.
+These performance reports are available to view here.

 Police Performance & Holding to Account

 The PCC attends regular internal briefings with senior members of force personnel to discuss different aspects of policing performance.
 Examples include estates, finance, HR and crime data.
-Quarterly performance reports are published and are available to view here.

 The PCC holds frequent ‘holding to account’ meetings with the Chief Constable.
 The minutes from these meetings are published and are available at this link.
 The PCC also holds live public holding to account sessions.
 These can be viewed via the West Mercia PCC Facebook page.
 You can view all previous sessions here.

 The National Priorities for Policing are specified by the Government in the National Crime and Policing Measures.
 The key national policing priorities are: